2024 India–Maldives diplomatic row: Background

 The 2023 Maldivian presidential election saw Mohamed Muizzu come into power.
 A key campaign topic was the Maldives' relationship with China and India.
-The incumbent, Ibrahim Mohamed Solih, campaigned on an "India-first" policy, aiming to strengthen ties with the Maldives' geographical and cultural neighbor, India.
+The incumbent, Ibrahim Mohamed Solih, campaigned on an "India-first" policy, aiming to strengthen ties with the Maldives' geographical and cultural neighbour, India.
 In contrast, Muizzu adopted the slogan "India Out," calling for the withdrawal of Indian military personnel stationed on the archipelago while campaigning for closer relations with China.
 This stance aligned with the policies of former president Abdulla Yameen, founder of the People's National Congress, under whom the Maldives joined China's Belt and Road Initiative.

 Muizzu was elected president in the second round, winning 54.04% of the vote against the incumbent Solih's 46.04%.
 He was sworn in as the new president on 17 November 2023.
 CCP general secretary Xi Jinping of China welcomed the election, while Indian Prime Minister Narendra Modi congratulated Muizzu and conveyed his "good wishes for the strengthening of democracy, peace, and prosperity in the country."